-Rinpoche and Jampa Ling have been engaged in a wide variety of projects and have been since the centre was established in 1994.
-Our effort at home is focused on providing a place a peace and relaxation for people from and Ireland and abroad to come and visit and take time out.
-Rinpoche regularly teaches on various aspects of meditation and Buddhism and has been doing so at Jampa Ling for almost 20 years.
+Venerable Rinpoche and Jampa Ling have been engaged in a wide variety of projects since the centre was established in 1990.
+Our effort at home is focused on providing a place of peace and relaxation for people from Ireland and abroad to come and visit and take time out.
+Ven.
+Rinpoche regularly teaches on various aspects of meditation and Buddhism and has been doing so at Jampa Ling for over 25 years.

-Interfaith work was the reason His Holiness the Dalai Lama asked Rinpoche to first come to the west.
-Jampa Ling is situated very near the border and interfaith dialogue has always been high on Rinpoche’s agenda.
-Jampa Ling northern Ireland and our main centre are both dedicated to education and promoting peace and harmony on this island.
+Interfaith work was the reason His Holiness the Dalai Lama asked Ven.
+Rinpoche to first come to the West.
+Jampa Ling is situated very near the border and interfaith dialogue has always been high on Ven.
+Rinpoche’s agenda.
+Jampa Ling Northern Ireland and our main centre in County Cavan are both dedicated to education and promoting peace and harmony on this island.

-As well as activities in Ireland, Rinpoche works on behalf of people in other parts of the world.
+As well as activities in Ireland, Ven.
+Rinpoche works on behalf of people in other parts of the world.
 He is responsible for many monks and lay people in India.
-Over the years Rinpoche and his students have sponsored monks, nuns and families on a monthly basis.
-We try in particular to focus on people who have just escaped Tibet over the Himalayas and have no form of support, especially children.
-People continue to come out of Tibet to have freedom of religious practice; consequently there are still many people who are not sponsored and still need help.
+Over the years Ven.
+Rinpoche and his students have sponsored monks, nuns and families on a monthly basis.
+We try in particular to focus on people who have just escaped from Tibet and travelled over the Himalayas and have no form of support, especially children.
+People continue to come out of Tibet to have freedom for religious practice; consequently there are still many people who are not sponsored and still need help.

 Our newest project is to buy Owendoon House and thereby secure all this good work into the future.
 Please follow the link to find out more about how you can get involved.